-When a penetrating brain injury occurs, one area of the brain may be damaged or a larger region.
+When a penetrating brain injury occurs, damage to the brain may occur in one area or a larger region.

 Copyright © Nucleus Medical Media, Inc.

-Risk factors include: Being elderly (higher risk of falls) or younger (higher risk of motor vehicle accidents)Abusing alcohol
+Factors that increase your chance of a penetrating brain injury include: Being elderly (higher risk of falls) or younger (higher risk of motor vehicle accidents)Alcohol use disorder

 A penetrating brain injury is very serious and can lead to death.
 Gunshot wounds to the head are often fatal.
-The symptoms, though, vary depending on what caused the injury and how severe it is.
-Symptoms may include: Heavy bleeding from the headBleeding from the earsDifficulty breathingSeizureLoss of bowel and bladder function
+Symptoms vary depending on what caused the injury and how severe it is.
+They may include: Heavy bleeding from the headBleeding from the earsDifficulty breathingSeizureLoss of bowel and bladder function

 Because of the severity of this kind of injury, the doctor will evaluate the person as quickly as possible in the emergency room.
 This may include: Checking heart and lung functionChecking the persons level of consciousnessChecking reflexes, strength, and sensationExamining the entire body for other injuries